renovatebot/renovate/docs/usage/self-hosted-configuration.md

 RFC5322-compliant string if you wish to customise the git author for commits.
 If you need to transition from one git author to another, put the old gitAuthor into `RENOVATE_LEGACY_GIT_AUTHOR_EMAIL` in environment.
 Renovate will then check against it as well as the current git author value before deciding if a branch has been modified.

+**Note** The git author email should be dedicated to renovate otherwise renovate will overwrite branch changes made by that author.

 ## gitPrivateKey

 This should be an armored private key, e.g. the type you get from running `gpg --export-secret-keys --armor 92066A17F0D1707B4E96863955FEF5171C45FAE5 > private.key`.
 Replace the newlines with `\n` before adding the resulting single-line value to your bot's config.